-Frequency range is arguably the most important characteristic of RF instruments.
+Frequency range is an important characteristic of an RF instrument.
 For example, a WiFi test solution requires operation at frequencies of up to 2.5 GHz.
-Similarly, when performing analysis of a component that operates at 900 MHz, the instrument must operate at that frequency range to be useful.
-A number of components can affect the maximum frequency range of an RF instrument, including mixers, input filters, and local oscillators (LOs).
-However, configuring the instrument to work at a specific frequency is accomplished mainly by tuning the LO.
-Some instruments use a multiple series of LOs, but the simplified instrument block diagram shown in Figure 2 uses a single LO.
+Similarly, while performing the analysis of a component that operates at 900 MHz the instrument that uses this component must operate at that frequency range to be useful.
+A number of components, such as mixers, input filters, and local oscillators (LOs), can affect the maximum frequency range of an RF instrument.
+However, the instrument is configured to work at a specific frequency mainly by tuning the LO.
+Some instruments use a series of LOs, but the simplified instrument block diagram, shown in Figure 2, uses a single LO.

 The LO is mixed with the RF input, which helps convert the RF signal down to an intermediate frequency (IF) signal.
-The same frequency synthesis techniques also apply to RF signal generators.
+This frequency synthesis technique also applies to RF signal generators.

-Frequency synthesis is accomplished using either a voltage controlled oscillator (VCO) or an yttrium iron garnet (YIG).
-Historically, RF instruments used a YIG-based architecture as a mechanism for generating the LO.
-The YIG is a current-controlled oscillator known for its tight phase noise and wide frequency ranges (up to 20 GHz or higher).
-However, YIG-based instruments consume significant power and can be quite costly.
-In addition, tuning the YIG from one frequency to the next requires longer tuning times than other methods.
-As a result, VCO-based LO architectures have recently become more common.
-The VCO has a smaller frequency range than the YIG, but its tuning speed is much faster.
+Frequency synthesis is performed using either a voltage controlled oscillator (VCO) or an yttrium iron garnet (YIG).
+Historically, RF instruments used a YIG-based architecture for generating the LO.
+The YIG is a current-controlled oscillator that is known for its tight phase noise and wide frequency ranges (up to 20 GHz or higher).
+However, YIG-based instruments consume significant power and are expensive.
+In addition, tuning the YIG from one frequency to another takes a longer tuning time than other methods.
+Hence, VCO-based LO architectures have recently become more common.
+The VCO has a smaller frequency range than the YIG, but has a greater tuning speed.

 3. Instantaneous (Real-Time) Bandwidth

 Instantaneous bandwidth is largely determined by the RF analog front end of the instrument.
-To better understand the instantaneous bandwidth specification, it is helpful to understand the basic architecture of an RF instrument.
+You can understand the instantaneous bandwidth specification better, if you know about the basic architecture of an RF instrument.
 Current technology cannot digitize every signal in the gigahertz range.
 Thus, RF instruments use a series of LOs, mixers, and filters to bring an RF signal into an IF or baseband frequency range.
 Figure 2 shows the block diagram of a highly simplified vector signal analyzer.

-In Figure 2, the vector signal analyzer downconverts a portion of the RF spectrum to an IF that is recognizable to an ADC.
+In Figure 2, the vector signal analyzer downconverts a portion of the RF spectrum to an IF that an ADC can recognize.
 The instantaneous bandwidth of an RF instrument is determined by the following two main components:

 - Filters implemented in the instrument